-- (a) A copy of this IHA must be in the possession of SIO, the vessel operator and other relevant personnel, the lead protected species observer (PSO), and any other relevant designees of SIO operating under the authority of this IHA. - (b) The species authorized for taking are listed in Table 1.
-The taking, by Level A and Level B harassment only, is limited to the species and numbers listed in Table 1.
-Any taking exceeding the authorized amounts listed in Table 1 is prohibited and may result in the modification, suspension, or revocation of this IHA. - (c) The taking by serious injury or death of any species of marine mammal is prohibited and may result in the modification, suspension, or revocation of this IHA. - (d) During use of the airgun(s), if marine mammal species other than those listed in Table 1, or species whose authorized take numbers have been met, are detected by PSOs, the acoustic source must be shut down to avoid unauthorized take. - (e) SIO must ensure that the vessel operator and other relevant vessel personnel are briefed on all responsibilities, communication procedures, marine mammal monitoring protocol, operational procedures, and IHA requirements prior to the start of survey activity, and when relevant new personnel join the survey operations.
+- (a) A copy of this IHA must be in the possession of the NSF, the vessel operator and other relevant personnel, the lead protected species observer (PSO), and any other relevant designees of NSF operating under the authority of this IHA. - (b) The species authorized for taking are listed in Table 1.
+The taking, by Level B harassment only, is limited to the species and numbers listed in Table 1.
+Any taking exceeding the authorized amounts listed in Table 1 is prohibited and may result in the modification, suspension, or revocation of this IHA. - (c) The taking by serious injury or death of any species of marine mammal is prohibited and may result in the modification, suspension, or revocation of this IHA. - (d) During use of the airgun(s), if marine mammal species other than those listed in Table 1, or species whose authorized take numbers have been met, are detected by PSOs, the acoustic source must be shut down. - (e) The NSF must ensure that the vessel operator and other relevant vessel personnel are briefed on all responsibilities, communication procedures, marine mammal monitoring protocol, operational procedures, and IHA requirements prior to the start of survey activity, and when relevant new personnel join the survey operations.

-4. Mitigation Requirements
+4. Mitigation Measures